jwgdmkj/CUST/README.md

 Result table with GPU Consumption and AVG Time

 ### Results
-We will provide visual results of LMLT_Base x4 scale soon.
+We will provide visual results of CUST_Base soon.
-If you want to see only architecture, please refer to `LMLT.py`.
+If you want to see only architecture, please refer to `CUST_arch.py`.